 Under Part 4, subsection 4.3(3)(a) of National Instrument 51-102 - Continuous Disclosure Obligations, if an auditor has not performed a review of the condensed interim consolidated financial statements, they must be accompanied by a notice indicating that the interim financial statements have not been reviewed by an auditor.
 The accompanying unaudited condensed interim consolidated financial statements of Microbix Biosystems Inc. (the "Company") have been prepared by and are the responsibility of the Company's management.
-The Company's independent auditor has not performed a review of these condensed interim consolidated financial statements of Microbix Biosystems Inc. (the "Company's independent auditor has not performed a review of these condensed interim consolidated financial statements in accordance with standards established by the Canadian Institute of Chartered Accountants for a review of interim financial statements by an entity's auditor.
+The Company's independent auditor has not performed a review of these condensed interim consolidated financial statements in accordance with standards established by the Canadian Institute of Chartered Accountants for a review of interim financial statements by an entity's auditor.